cadet/CADET-Core/doc/modelling/binding/affinity_complex_titration.rst

 Affinity Complex Titration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The affinity complex titration (ACT) isotherm is a modified Langmuir isotherm where both the binding capacity and equilibrium constant are dependent on pH via a Hill-type relationship :cite:`Zhang2025ACT`.
+The affinity complex titration (ACT) isotherm is a modified Langmuir isotherm where both the binding capacity and equilibrium constant are dependent on pH or ion concentration via a Hill-type relationship :cite:`Zhang2025ACT`.
-pH, rather than the proton concentration, is treated as a mobile phase modulator with a concentration.
+pH or ion concentration is treated as a mobile phase modulator.
 Multiple bound state is not supported.
-The current implementation requires the first component to be pH and non-binding.
-Although the original derivation and the equation shown below is based on pH, the mobile phase modulator can also be any type of salt.
+The current implementation requires the first component to be non-binding.
+Although the original derivation and the equation shown below is based on pH, the mobile phase modulator can also be any type of ion, see :cite:`Zhang2025ACT` Appendix for more information.
-The ACT isotherm reads:
+The ACT isotherm for pH is given as:

 .. math::